That awesome hike you have planned in the mountains is sure to tire your dog out! But what if it rains? Or if you sprain your ankle?

 The result of feeding Honey from food toys all these years?
 She takes a deep nap immediately after eating.

-If you’re concerned about the noise your dog might make playing with the KONG Wobbler, try a snuffle mat.
+If you’re concerned about the noise your dog might make playing with the KONG Wobbler, try a snuffle mat instead.

-The mental energy required by food toys paired with the arousing scent of food stimulating the brain will tire your dog out faster than a long run through a field.
+The mental energy required by food toys paired with the arousing scent of food stimulating the brain will tire your dog out faster than a long romp at the dog park!